gumbright/UIXExpandableMessage/README.md

 - (void) messageDidExpand:(UIXExpandableMessageController*) expandableMessageController;
 - (void) messageDidSelectEmail:(UIXExpandableMessageController*) expandableMessageController;
 ```
+#Including UIXExpandableMessageContoller in your project

+Just add the UIXExpandableMessageController folder to your project making sure all contents are included in your desired target (2 source files, 1 xib).

 ##Known issues
 Scrolling in the detail view can be choppy, have not figured that one out yet.